The Warriors of AniKituhwa

-If you’ve been to Cherokee, NC, in the last 13 years, you may have been lucky enough to catch a dance performance by the Warriors of AniKituhwa.
+If you’ve been to Cherokee, NC, you may have been lucky enough to catch a dance performance by the Warriors of AniKituhwa.
 The Warriors are all enrolled members of the Eastern Band of Cherokee Indians and are designated official cultural ambassadors.

-The Warriors of AniKituhwa are sponsored by the Museum of the Cherokee Indian and have performed at Colonial Williamsburg, the National Museum of the American Indian, the Smithsonian Museum of Natural History, and throughout the Southeast, and beyond.
-This year, they even performed at the London New Year's Day Parade
+The Warriors of AniKituhwa are sponsored by the Museum of the Cherokee People and have performed at Colonial Williamsburg, the National Museum of the American Indian, the Smithsonian Museum of Natural History, and throughout the Southeast, and beyond.
+This year, they even performed at the London New Year’s Day Parade.

 The men are all multi-talented and and in addition to dancing, they provide living history demonstrations at events, as well as programs in flute, storytelling, Cherokee language, beadwork, quillwork, and more.